kelindar/analytics-dashboard/README.md

-# Twitter Stream
+# Analytics Dashboard

-Twitter Stream is a HTML5/VueJS visualization of a Twitter Sample Stream.
+Analytics Dashboard is a real-time HTML5 visualization of twitter data.
 The stream is captured by a simple .NET Core console application and uses [emitter.io](https://emitter.io) publish/subscribe api to make client talk to the server, check out [emitter on GitHub](https://github.com/emitter-io/emitter).
+The visualization is done using [ChartistJS library](https://gionkunz.github.io/chartist-js/).

 ![](demo.gif)